Staff

 Becca comes to SquashBusters after a long career in non-profit management and youth development.
 After taking time off to raise a family, she worked most recently in the world of independent school advancement.
 The wife and mother of avid squash players, she is delighted to have landed at SquashBusters where her passion for making the world a better place aligns so perfectly with her family’s preferred way to spend free time.
 She holds a BA from Dartmouth College and an MPP from Harvard’s Kennedy School of Government.

 Rosemary first became involved with SquashBusters by answering a flyer Greg posted at her squash club looking for volunteers back in the early days.
 Over the last twenty years, SquashBusters has featured in the lives of Rosemary and her family through volunteering on court, in the classroom, in the office and many years of playing in the Derby.
-Now in her ninth year on staff, Rosemary enjoys the continuity of seeing how those seeds, planted long ago, have grown and flourished.
+Now in her tenth year on staff, Rosemary enjoys the continuity of seeing how those seeds, planted long ago, have grown and flourished.

 Carolina grew up and attended college in Colombia, earning her BS in Business Administration at EAFIT University and an M.S. in Economics at Los Andes University.
 She has been in the Squash World for more than 20 years as a mother of 2 players and vice-president of the Colombia Squash Federation.
 Before joining SQB, Carolina lived in South America, Asia, and the Middle East, where she had the opportunity to work in education with students from around the world.
 Her passion for impacting the life of the new generations led her to join SquashBusters as an Academic Coordinator.
 Carolina is also a sports lover; she was part of the Synchronized Swimming Colombian National Team, a finisher in the New York and Paris Marathon, and hiked the John Muir Trail in California (235 miles).

 Nina earned her B.A. from Yale University where she was a member of the squash, tennis and lacrosse teams.
 She also holds an M.A. in Journalism from NYU.
 She was Managing Editor at Tennis Week Magazine and Associate Director of Alumni Relations and Publications at the Darden School at UVA before taking time off to start a family.
 While raising her three girls, she was able to coach lacrosse and squash for more than 15 years.
 In addition, she served on the board of Barrington Education Foundation which provides grants that support the enrichment of all students within Barrington Public Schools.
-She is excited to be working for SqB where she can combine her love of athletics and education to help enhance the lives of SqB students.
+She is excited to be working for SQB where she can combine her love of athletics and education to help enhance the lives of SQB students.

 Greg founded SquashBusters in 1995.
 After graduating from Williams College, Greg spent his twenties competing on the pro squash tour, reaching a career high #2 ranking.
 A calling to public service brought him to the Kennedy School, where his paper ‘Bringing Squash Down from its Ivory Tower’ was the blueprint for SquashBusters.
 Greg has been involved in everything SQB, from coaching and tutoring to board development, budgeting, and leading strategic growth.
 Today, Greg focuses on fundraising and recruiting and retaining the best and brightest staff.